Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

 - Martin's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Defensively, the Nuggets are eighth in the league, allowing 112.5 points per game.
+- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per game.

-- In terms of assists, the Nuggets are 15th in the league, allowing 25.7 per game.
+- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the league.

-- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the league.
+- Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the NBA.

 Caleb Martin vs. the Nuggets